- Content of all kinds goes viral, so it can be difficult to pin down exactly what causes virality.

 And the timing was perfect because there wasn’t a better quiz about regional dialect out there at the time.
 The New York Times effectively started a trend that Buzzfeed was able to capitalize on with their own viral quizzes.

 Content that includes compelling visuals gives people something tangible to connect to.
 One research study shows visuals are so important that readers remember 65% of the information they read when it includes visuals.

 The videos, color psychology blog post and New York Times quiz we discussed earlier are effective partly because of the visual formats.
 A story about a prank or surprise where you can’t actually watch the reactions simply wouldn’t work.
-No matter the content format, add visuals and graphics and data visualizations that will help tell the story or add a layer of usefulness to the content like the New York Public Library’s public domain library.
+No matter the content format, add visuals, graphics, and data visualizations to tell your story.
 You just might get 650% more engagement and 3X the shares.

 8. Funny content

 Finally, we get to the holy grail of viral content: humor.
 This is perhaps the most difficult form of viral content for brands to pull off because it relies on everything lining up all at once.
 And the brand has to be fearless enough to go for it.

 What compounds the issue is that funny content is often as raw and lo-fi as it gets, like Kombucha Girl, not highly-produced.
 People find humor in situations that spring up organically, putting brands in a tough bind when they need to keep their image professional and polished.

 But it can be done.
 Many brands are able to use social media as the platform that lets them have those spontaneous, organic moments.
 Nobody is better at this than Wendy’s, one of the first brands with the boldness to use social media platforms as a regular person would.
 Their quips, absurdity and banter set the stage for other brands to follow suit.
 And they continue to push the envelope today.
 Reply to Wendy’s on Twitter these days, and you’re as likely to get roasted as you are to get thanked.